nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `DIAGRAM` only supports file path without spaces in it.
 Unintended behaviour may occur if file path with spaces is used.
   * d/images/diagram.png is supported.
   * d/image s/diagram.png is not supported.
+* `DIAGRAM` only supports the following file types.
+Unintended behaviour may occur if file path with spaces is used.
+  * jpeg
+  * png
+  * bmp
 * `TAGS` must be alphanumeric, have a maximum of 50 characters and should be 1 word.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**